 Additional herbicide-resistant traits, including HPPD-resistant soybeans (Group 27) may be introduced in the future.
 Most of these soybeans will be stacked with more than one herbicide-resistant trait but will not be stacked with all of the possible traits.
 Regardless of the herbicide-resistant trait, the most effective weed control programs are integrated programs with multiple weed control tactics and a diversity of herbicide sites of action.

 Click here for additional articles.
-Additional resources in resource library.
+Plus, additional resources in resource library on the SRIN website.

 Source: Information on weed management is provided by Douglas J. Jardine, Professor Emeritus, Kansas State University 7/2020